Jenner Manfred Heinz Zimmermann was born on the 5th of January 1950 in Munich, Germany.

 His father worked as Theater Actor, Director and Dramaturg, his mother as a nurse.
 Due to a severe illness of his mother, the family broke up when Jenner was 6 years old.
 Together with his younger brother he spent the following 13 years of his primary and high school education in boarding schools.
 However, the maternal grandfather, a retired General, took over as primary caregiver, offering a home during holidays and raising the two boys in cooperation with other family members.

-Interests: Photography, documentary film, books, foreign cultures, ecology, music
+Interests: Photography, documentary film, books, foreign cultures, ecology, tenor saxophone and piano

 1970-71 Traineeship in film productions, experimental photography, photos for music groups, records and book covers